I Am Interested in Being a Pediatrician. What Is the Difference Between an Internship and Residency? Thanks?

 Internship, Residency and Fellowship

 As I discussed above, Residency is a 3+ year training program in a medical specialty.
-The first year of training after medical school is called internship, or more commonly it is called first year of residency or PGY-1 (PostGraduate Year-1).
+The first year of training after is called internship, or more commonly it is called first year of residency or PGY-1 (PostGraduate Year-1).
 The following years are called PGY-2, PGY-3, etc. The training that is done after a residency (in a subspecialty) is usually called a fellowship.
 Much of what you will learn in your chosen specialty will be learned in your residency.

 It’s hard to believe that, after 12 years of school, 4 years of college and 4 years of medical school, there is still so much to learn.
 The first 20 years of school are the foundation and the tools you will need to learn your specialty.
 During your residency you will learn medicine by caring for patients with a variety of diseases.
 The more patients you care for, and the more disease and variations of disease that you see and treat, the more proficient you will become.
 The knowledge obtained from patient care is supplemented with lectures and conferences.